Venice Cruise Terminal Hotels

 If your cruise ship is mooring at the Marittima basin, a hotel near the Piazza San Marco is worth considering.
 Rates tend to be considerably higher in San Marco than in other districts of Venice, but the major sights and shops are close by, and the Alilaguna airport boat's Blue Line offers service from Arsenale, San Zaccaria, and San Marco to the Terminal Crociere (cruise terminal) at Marittima.
 Along the way, it stops at Zattere, which is handy if you prefer a hotel in Eastern Dorsoduro.

 Several upmarket hotels are quite close to the San Marco Giardinetti vaporetto and airport-boat station, although anyone staying at these four- and five-star hotels can easily afford a private water taxi:

-The Luna Baglioni (5 stars) is friendlier and more intimate than many luxury hotels, with a very helpful concierge. (see the illustrated review on our main site.)
+The Luna Baglioni (5 stars) is friendlier and more intimate than many luxury hotels, with a very helpful concierge.
 The Luna Baglioni is Venice's oldest hotel (the Knights of Templar slept on the site in 1118), and its ballroom-like breakfast room is a sight to behold.

 Europa & Regina (5 stars) is a highly regarded Westin property that occupies five buildings along the Grand Canal.
 The more expensive double rooms have partial canal views.